OpenNebula/addon-storpool/configuration_tips.md

 #### /etc/one/vmm_exec/vmm_exec_kvm.conf

-Note that these are the default values and could be changed with the IMAGE and VM templates!
+Note that these are the default values and could be overridden in the IMAGE and VM templates!

 ##### Activate the qemu guest agent socket in libvirt

-The addon could use fstrim/fsthaw to create entirely consistent snapshots/backups.
-The option enables the libvirtd side of the socket.
+The addon could use fstrim/fsthaw to create consistent snapshots/backups.
+The option enables the host side of the setup.
+The `qemu-guest-agent` must be running inside the VM.

 (default)